 7. At the very least, if this is of concern to you, contact your current almonds supplier to make sure that they aren't spraying PPO on your almonds.

-8. Here's a link to some almonds off of Amazon that are not pasteurized with PPO.
+8. Here's a link to some almonds off of Amazon that is not pasteurized with PPO.

 Where do you buy your almonds?